ETS-ReactNative4/LightHouse_Final/README.md

 - You will need **two** terminal windows/tabs for running this application
 - In the first terminal `cd` into `client` and run `npm install` to install all of the dependencies.
 Then run `npm start ` and go to <localhost:3003 in your browser.
 - In the second terminal `cd` into `backend` and run `npm install` to install all of the dependencies.
-Then run `npm start ` to start the server.
+Next, seed database `npm db:reset`, Then run `npm start ` to start the server.

 ## Dependencies